zrrbite/apigear-docs/docs/advanced/objectlink/errors.md

 ## Invalid Message

-The error message is send if the client sends an invalid message.
+The error message is sent if the client sends an invalid message.

 ```json
 [ ERROR, 0, 0, "olink.error.invalid_message" ]